Blackrock Further Education Institute (BFEI)

-It is my great pleasure to welcome you to the website of Blackrock Further Education Institute (BFEI).
+It is my great pleasure to welcome you to Blackrock Further Education Institute (BFEI) which is located in Blackrock village, Co.
+Dublin.
 Formerly Senior College Dún Laoghaire (SCD), the College relocated from Dún Laoghaire in June 2014 and rebranded as Blackrock Further Education Institute.

 BFEI is one of the largest further education colleges in the country catering for over 1,000 full and part time students.
 The Institute offers day and evening courses in a variety of disciplines including Beauty, Health and Wellbeing Therapies, Theatrical Media Make Up, Business, Accounting, Marketing & Auctioneering, Design and Creative Technologies, Community, Emergency & Health Care and Computing & Communications Technology.
 Providing further education courses for over 30 years we are regarded as a national leader in the development of further education.

-I invite you to explore BFEI, first through this website, and then in person at our state-of-the-art, award winning campus, in the heart of Blackrock village.
+I invite you to explore everything that BFEI has to offer, first through this website, and then in person at our state-of-the-art, award winning campus, in the heart of Blackrock village.

 The Original Buildings